-Warning: Setting up Host Interface Networking requires changes to your host's network configuration, which will cause the host to lose its network connection.
+Warning: Setting up Host Interface Networking requires changes to your host's network configuration, which will cause the host to temporarily lose its network connection.
 Do not change network settings on remote or production systems unless you know what you are doing.
+In particular, you probably do not want to configure host interface networking for a remote machine which you have connected to via ssh.